Can You Sue for Food Poisoning?

 Product Liability

 When considering if you want to sue for foodborne illness, many states have strict product liability for food poisoning matters.
 If you live in a state that follows this approach, you do not have to show that someone breached a duty of care.
-Instead, you must demonstrate that food was unsafe or contaminated.
+Instead, you must demonstrate that the food was unsafe or contaminated.
 If you ate that food and became ill, the person who prepared it may have to pay for your damages.

 For example, assume you ate tacos at your favorite roadside diner.
 If the tacos you consumed were contaminated by bacteria, the diner’s owner might have to pay you for your damages.
 This is true even if the owner and his or her employees followed applicable safety standards when handling your meal.